stephsuber/renci-website/src/content/news/features/2016/08/08_irods-developers-and-consortium-members-plan-busy-week-at-sc16/index.md

 Those who want to dig deeper into iRODS 4.2 are encouraged to attend a free workshop sponsored by iRODS Consortium member DDN from 9 a.m. – 11 a.m.
 Monday, Nov.
 14, in the Wasatch Room at the Radisson Hotel Salt Lake City Downtown, 215 S. Temple.
 To register, please visit <a href="http://irods.org/sc16/">http://irods.org/sc16/</a>.

-The workshop will include information about installing and upgrading iRODS and an overview of the consortium’s new use of APT and YUM repositories for managing software installation.
+The workshop will include information about installing and upgrading iRODS and an overview of the consortium's new use of APT and YUM repositories for managing software installation.
 Other topics to be covered include: composable resources, an iRODS feature that allows the user to encode data management policies in a decision tree; workflow automation, a process that encodes policies into machine-actionable rules; and rule engine plugins, the feature that allows users to write iRODS plugins in commonly used programming languages such as Python and C++.
 A question and answer session will wrap up the workshop.

 All workshop attendees will be expected to bring their own laptop with a Secure Shell (SSH) client.
 Amazon's Elastic Compute Cloud (EC2) instances will be provided for the workshop.